Love has no age, no limit; and no death ~ John Galsworthy

 With Christmas Carol’s playing on the satellite radio, I headed south on Ocean Drive as so many wonderful, and happy memories filled my time on the road.
 Of course I missed his physical presence in the car, that gentle caress of his hand on mine.
 Heck, I even missed his opinion, or two!
 Seeing those beautiful lights on Ocean Drive reminded me how memories of love last a lifetime.
 Then it hit me…Death does not change love!
 Sure, I may not remember something as mundane as how the Christmas lights were displayed in front of these homes in previous years, but I do remember how special our drives up and down Ocean Drive were to us was because our drives were apart of the love we shared together.

-that I learned on my on Christmas Eve.
+me, talk about it, because in time, it will get better.”that I learned on my on Christmas Eve.
 When in the midst of healing and grieving, sometimes we need a trip down memory lane to help create our Healing Ties.